Qoosim/Qoosim/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=Qoosim.visitor-badge)

 ## Hi, 👋 I'm Qoosim || Front-End-Developer

-Ever since I have come to understand the importance of technologies in the world we live in, I have begun to fill myself with the knowledge related to software development.
-I share and gain this knowledge every day in various projects I build.
-I am always ready to help and contribute to my team.
-I am very passionate about front-end.
+Whether figuring out a difficult problem or crafting a beautiful user experience, as a Front End Developer, programming satisfies my desire for both constant learning and personal ongoing refinement.
+While I’m not coding, I love reading amazing books on psychology, learning a new language, or just researching on other languages.
 I am available for hire and ready to relocate or work remotely.

 ### About me
 ````